saildot4k/saildot4k.github.io/docs/crystal-chips/cc-files.md

 ## Crystal Chip FW R34 v3 4/29/2025

 ???- note "R34 V3 Changes"
-    (RUNNING CHANGES as of 4/29/2025.
-I update the date as I go...)

     Fixes/Changes:

     - CC1.X firmware options to run BM from MemCard1,2, HDD and USB.
 HDD/USB boot needs HDD drivers on mc0:/BM/SHARED/ HDD and USB are commented out, go ahead and uncomment out in BM/FWS/LATEST/FWINFO.PBT to experiment